 BioArctic, a Swedish company, is currently in phase I/II trials for a complete spinal cord injury treatment.
 The product, known as SC0806, uses a biodegradable medical device in tandem with a drug to support nerve regeneration across the injured area of the spinal cord.

 BioArctic’s biodegradable medical device nurtures the growth of central nerves in transplanted grafts of peripheral nerves that protect the new growth from inflammation at the injury.
 To stimulate nerve regeneration further, the device releases FGF1, a growth factor involved in neural regeneration and healing, as it degrades.

 Among treatments that are currently approved and administered by doctors, there is no regenerative therapy — which restores the body’s healthy tissue — for complete spinal cord injury that is clinically feasible.
-Current clinical practices focus on eliminating further damage to the spinal cord in patients with spinal cord injury.
+Current clinical practices focus on eliminating further damage to the spinal cord in patients.
 Regenerative therapeutic approaches in development include cell-based delivery, biomolecule delivery, and scaffold-based strategies.

-Spinal cord injury commonly arises from road traffic crashes, as well as work or sports related injuries.
-Spinal cord injury affects between 250,000 and 500,000 people worldwide each year, of which 40% have chronic cases.
+Spinal cord injury commonly arises from road traffic crashes, as well as work or sports-related injuries.
+The condition affects between 250,000 and 500,000 people worldwide each year, of which 40% have chronic cases.
 As a result, spinal cord injury poses a significant cost to healthcare systems.

 Images by molekuul_be, Alex Mit/Shutterstock